christianvoigt/argdown/packages/argdown-cli/Readme.md

 Available commands:

   - `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
-  - `argdown dot [input glob] [output folder]`: exports argument maps layouted with Graphviz.
+  - `argdown map [input glob] [output folder]`: exports argument maps layouted with Graphviz.
 By default the maps are saved as pdf files.
-Use `--format svg` to save svg files and `--format dot` to save dot files.
+Use `--format png` to png files, `--format svg` to save svg files and `--format dot` to save dot files.
+If you export a png image, you can specify its dimensions by using `argdown map -f png --width=1000 --height=800`.
+Pngs are created by using the PhantomJS virtual browser, so this might take a while.
   - `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
   - `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.